-Enter your zip code in the box below to see TV and Internet providers in your zip code.
+Unlike many sites, we show all 2,100+ TV and internet options: not just those who pay to be listed.
+Enter your zip code in the box below to see TV and internet providers in your area.

-You'll see the following for all providers in your area:
+You'll see the following for all providers near your home:

 - Upload speeds for each provider.